Ob/Gyn Residency Curriculum

 Monthly reading assignments are made from selected texts to assist educational development and prepare for the CREOG and ABOG tests.
 Eleven examinations cover the readings throughout the academic year.
 Satisfactory performance on the examinations is necessary for promotion to the next level of residency training.

 Resident research projects are encouraged and facilitated by clinical faculty, but they are not mandatory.

-Progress during the residency training is monitored by the Advisory Group for Resident Education Committee.
-Monthly evaluations of residents are performed by faculty in writing and in person.
+Progress during the residency training is monitored by the Clinical Competency Committee.
+Monthly evaluations of residents are performed by faculty in writing.
 All evaluations are entered in Medhub, a web-based system.
 Residents evaluate faculty and the rotations monthly, as well.
 Residents are assigned faculty mentors that meet with them at least twice yearly to discuss their progress toward graduation.
-The AGRE Committee also monitors our compliance with the ACGME work hours requirements to assure a proper work and learning environment.
+The Clinical Competency Committee also monitors our compliance with the ACGME work-hour requirements to assure a proper work and learning environment.

 Resident attendance at local and national obstetrics and gynecology CME activities is supported.
-The annual Southwest Gynecologic Assembly in Dallas is an outstanding two-day clinical meeting open to residents at departmental expense.
-Residents receive an additional stipend of $2,000 to attend an approved postgraduate course during their residency.
+The annual Southwest Gynecologic Assembly in Dallas is an outstanding two-day clinical meeting open to third-year residents at departmental expense.

 Wednesday mornings are devoted to the following conferences: